 The treatment that is being tested can be directed to:

 Improve the number of people cured (for example, trying new types of surgery or chemotherapy).

 - Improve survival

 - Improve the quality of life or the sense of well-being of people with cancer.

-Clinical trials may also involve research aimed at understanding more about the biology of the tumor.
+Clinical trials may also involve research to understand more about the biology of the tumor.

-You may be asked to allow us to do research on the tumor sample removed during surgery, or on blood samples.
+You may be asked to allow us to research the tumor sample removed during surgery or on blood samples.

 General side effects of chemotherapy